 The Beyond Buckskin Boutique officially launched in May 2012.
 It is the first-ever Native American-operated online gallery store specializing in Native American-made fashion, jewelry, and accessories.
 All items sold through this premier Native fashion boutique are hand-selected by Beyond Buckskin author and Boutique owner, Jessica R. Metcalfe, Ph.D.
 (Turtle Mountain Chippewa) and represent a variety of styles, regions, and price ranges.

-The Boutique is an extension of the primary site, Beyond Buckskin, which was founded in 2009 as a website dedicated to all things related to Native American fashion.
+The Boutique is an extension of the primary site, Beyond Buckskin.
 It has steadily grown over the past four years with a dedicated readership and has developed into a one-stop site where people can read interviews with Indigenous designers, view images from recent fashion events, learn about the historical evolution of Native American clothing, and discuss critical issues in the field of fashion, especially as it pertains to cultural misappropriation by the mainstream fashion industry.

 The Boutique provides a space for people from all backgrounds to access Native-made fashion and support Native American designers.
 Products sold through the Boutique comprise the following categories: